Can You Jump Start A Motorcycle With A Car?

 After the car and the motorcycle have been connected for about a minute, go ahead and turn the key to the motorcycle and make sure that everything illuminates.
 If it does then it’s time to try to start up the motorcycle.

 You might notice that when it starts up it’ll sound more aggressive than it normally does.
 Don’t worry about that.
-Using a car battery might cause the starting electronics to engage more quickly than they normally do.
-Just remember that as soon as the bike starts up, take off the cables and let it sit and idle or go for a ride in close quarters for about 20 min to make sure that the charge is good.
+Using a car battery might cause the starter to engage more quickly than they normally do.
+Just remember that as soon as the bike starts up, take off the cables and let it sit and idle or go for a ride in close quarters for a few minutes to make sure that the charge is good.

 After all of this is said and done, make sure you can take your motorcycle somewhere to get checked out.
 Because the batteries on motorcycles are smaller than cars, they can become very worn after being fully discharged.
 Checking the battery is very simple, and should only take about 20 minutes.